Gardener's Almanac Monthly Gardening Checklist

 - Visit alpine areas for wildflower displays.

-- Remove water sprouts (vertical shoots in the canopy) of fruit trees to discourage regrowth and reduce shading.
+- Remove water sprouts (vertical shoots in the canopy) on fruit trees to discourage regrowth.

 - Renovate perennial strawberry beds by tearing out old crowns (mother plants) and applying fertilizer to stimulate new runners.

-- Turfgrass only needs 1 ½-2 inches of irrigation per week.
-See irrigation needs in your area.
+- Remember that turfgrass only needs 1½ to 2 inches of irrigation per week.
+Learn about irrigation needs in your area.

 Pests and Problems: